hasiya/FHIR_Project/README.md

     docker-compose up

+Once the Docker image is up and Django server is running, you have to run the Django 'migrate' command to create relevant Django database tables and create a Django admin user to access the Django Admin site.
+To do all this I have created a bash script which will run the appropriate commands in the Docker container.
+Run the following command in a separate terminal (if the Django server is running).

+    ./migrate_and_create_user.sh

-Once the Docker image is up go to [http://0.0.0.0:8000](http://0.0.0.0:8000/).
+Once the Docker image is up, the database migration is done and the Django Admin site user is created, go to [http://0.0.0.0:8000](http://0.0.0.0:8000/).
 This page allows you to upload FHIR data files in JSON format and the process the data in to the database.
-You can go to the Django admin site ([http://0.0.0.0:8000/admin](http://0.0.0.0:8000/admin)) to view the processed FHIR data.
+You can go to the Django Admin site ([http://0.0.0.0:8000/admin](http://0.0.0.0:8000/admin)) to view the processed FHIR data.
 Use the following login details to access the Django Admin site.

     Username - user
     Passowrd - pwd